 Patient safety and the importance of properly performing radiographic procedures are of paramount concern.
-In this regard, the following policy will be followed for any student found to have performed procedures improperly in which a critical error was determined to have occurred.
-Examples of situations classified as Critical Errors include, but are not limited to:
+In this regard, the following policy will be followed for any student found

 - 1. Performing an imaging examination on the Wrong Patient. - 2.
 Placing the Wrong Name on an imaging exam or specimen. - 3.
 Performing the Wrong Examination on a patient. - 4.
 Placing the Wrong Marker/Annotation/L-R Procedure Description on an image. - 5.
 The correct Anatomy/Region of Interest is not included in the exam. - 6.
 All Correct Images are not sent to PACS for interpretation. - 7.
 Errors determined to have the potential to directly affect the patient's treatment status.